torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

-On some devices the system's EFI code / ROM may contain an embedded copy of firmware for some of the system's integrated peripheral devices and the peripheral's Linux device-driver needs to access this firmware.
+On some devices the system's EFI code / ROM may contain an embedded copy of firmware for some of the system's integrated peripheral devices and the peripheral's GNU/Linux device-driver needs to access this firmware.

 Device drivers which need such firmware can use the firmware_request_platform() function for this, note that this is a